 Access to Fresh and Clean Drinking Water: A legacy for fellow and future students

-It is a beautiful thing when students put their shoulders under a project to leave a legacy for their fellow and future students to enjoy.
+Isn’t it beautiful when students leave a legacy for their fellow and future students to enjoy?

+These students set out to make change happen, to leave a legacy.
+And they did.
 Because of this group of year 12 students at Marsden State High School, sustainable change has been achieved.
-They set out to make change happen, to leave a legacy.
-To leave something for their fellow students, and those to come.
+They are leaving something for their fellow students, and those to come.
 Their passion led to a change in culture across the school that would positively affect their fellow students.
-It also affects their teachers, and anyone involved in the school now, and well into the future.
+What’s more, it also affects their teachers, and anyone involved in the school now, and well into the future.

 Single-use plastic water bottles – waste everybody wants to see reduced